ansible-community/ara/README.rst

 How it works
 ============

-ARA saves Ansible playbook execution results to local or remote databases by using an Ansible `callback plugin <https://docs.ansible.com/ansible/latest/plugins/callback.html>`_.
+ARA Records Ansible playbook execution results to local or remote databases by using an Ansible `callback plugin <https://docs.ansible.com/ansible/latest/plugins/callback.html>`_.

 This callback plugin leverages built-in python API clients to send data to a